-The Group is entitled to receive a non-refundable upfront payment of \$15.0 million on signing of the contract with Grünenthal, and this payment was received on October 1, 2019.
-The Group is eligible to receive up to \$150.0 million in upfront, clinical, manufacturing, regulatory and reimbursement approval related milestone payments prior to product launch.
+The Group received a non-refundable upfront payment of \$15.0 million in October 2019, on signing of the contract with Grünenthal.
+The Group may receive up to an additional \$132.5 million in payments if certain milestones are satisfied in relation to clinical, manufacturing, regulatory and reimbursement approval prior to product launch.
 The Group is further entitled to receive milestones payments based on regulatory and cumulative product sales milestones, as well as tiered double-digit royalties on product sales.
+The Group received a milestone payment on December 18, 2019 of \$2.5 million in relation to meeting a milestone event as part of the strategic partnership with Grünenthal.